VinhTr00/Dropping-GUI/README.md

 # DROPPING SOFTWARE
 This project use mavlink to send RC_CHANNELS_OVERRIDE.
-So that we can control dropping-system through RF (ethernet).
+So that we can control dropping-system through 4G, Ethernet without RF.